OCHA-DAP/hdx-ckan/.devcontainer/README.md

 1. This will take quite a while; go get a few coffees and walks.
 In the mean time, the following will be done for you (not necessarily in this order):
     1. pull the latest database backups and files backups
     1. restore the files (not filestore)
-    1. syncronise the s3 filestore with the dev filestore
+    1. syncronise the s3 filestore with the dev filestore - this is slow (hours) because it transfers all of the files in HDX to the developer's S3 bucket
     1. [re]create the databases and restores from the last backups
     1. [re]create the solr collection and reindexes it 1.Type in: `hdxckantool --verbose magic --test` - this does similar but does not restore databases or rebuild the solr index